Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 # Description

 OAuth is an open standard to grant access to Application or Websites to their information without providing them password.
-Oauth uses JWT (JSON Web token) in encrypted form to exchange tokens between serivce provider and resource owner.
+Oauth uses JWT (JSON Web token) in encrypted form to exchange tokens between serivce provider and identity provider.

 To illustrate the authorization and authentication flow, I have chosen LinkedIn as Service provider(sp) and Facebook as Identity provider(idp).
 The motive is to identify the redirections and to understand the authentication flow with Fiddler in action.